IBM Cloud Docs

 • dbAdminAnyDatabase provides the same privileges as dbAdmin on all databases except local and config.

-Setting the Admin Password in the UI
+Setting the admin password in the UI

-Setting the Admin Password in the CLI
+Setting the admin password in the CLI

 Use the cdb user-password command from the IBM Cloud CLI Cloud Databases plug-in to set the admin password.

-ibmcloud cdb user-password example-deployment admin <newpassword>
+ibmcloud cdb user-password <INSTANCE_NAME_OR_CRN> admin <NEWPASSWORD>

-Setting the Admin Password in the API
+Setting the admin password in the API

 The Foundation Endpoint that is shown on the Overview panel Deployment Details section of your service provides the base URL to access this deployment through the API.
 Use it with the Set specified user's password endpoint to set the admin password.